Dungyichao/Polyester-Yarn-Microscopic-Image-Data-Analysis/README.md

 ### Auto Detection <br />

-* Detect each fiber in the yarn automatically and give a roughly measurement of the width in the cross section of the fiber. <br />
+* Detect each fiber in the yarn automatically and give a roughly measurement of the diameter (unit in pixel) in the cross section of the fiber. <br />

 <p align="center">
 <img src="/Image/Auto1.gif" height="80%" width="80%">